All guides

 Dealing with too many jobs and desired outcomes is a common challenge when applying the the framework, but effective prioritization strategies can make this manageable.
 By using proper analysis, you can systematically prioritize and concentrate your efforts on the most critical jobs that will drive user satisfaction and business success.

 One of the nuanced challenges in effectively implementing the Jobs-to-be-Done Framework is setting the right level of granularity when identifying and analyzing jobs.
-At a high level, your company has a job.
-Each product team also supports various parts of products or features within.
+At a broad level, the company itself has a core job, while individual product teams support different aspects of products and features, each addressing specific tasks.

 If jobs are defined too broadly, they may lack actionable insights.
 Conversely, if they are too granular, the complexity and volume of tasks can become unmanageable.
-Striking the right balance is important for deriving meaningful, actionable insights that drive product development.
+Striking the right balance is important for deriving meaningful insights that drive product innovation.

-- Lack of Consistency: Inconsistent granularity across different jobs makes it difficult to compare and prioritize tasks effectively.
+• Lack of Consistency: Inconsistent granularity across different jobs also makes it difficult to compare and prioritize tasks effectively.

 Setting the right granularity